Ms-Yosa/Ms-Yosa/README.md

 - 🔭 I’m currently working on our elective project and thesis.
 - 🌱 I’m currently learning Laravel Framework and ReactJS.
 - 🤔 I’m looking for help with local and cloud database, and backend programming
-- ⚡ Fun fact: Mostly interested in frontend and JavaScript programming.
+- ⚡ Fun fact: Mostly interested in frontend and JavaScript programming && designing .

 ***